 A United States Geological Survey Grant, administered through the UNH Water Resource Research Center, provided support for a review of historical nutrient/water budgets and the formulation of statewide phosphorus export coefficients for our New Hampshire Lakes.
-Volunteer monitors from Goose Pond and Squam Lake collected data as part of ongoing water/nutrient and helped make this project a success.
+This five year grant focuses on how our activities on the land impact water quality and your volunteer data are important in the study.
+Volunteer facilitated water/nutrient budgets for Goose Pond and the Squam Lakes were completed.